Iowa State University (ISU) and the Graduate College have three separate English language requirements for nonnative speakers of English:

 Each set of language requirements has its purpose and exemption criteria.

-Note 1.
-Nonnative speakers of English are considered those whose first language is not English.
+Note 1: Nonnative speakers of English are considered those whose first language is not English.
 English may be considered a student’s first language if they have been raised in an environment where English was the first language learned and spoken from childhood, and English is the only official language of their locality and nation.

-English Proficiency for Admission
+English Proficiency for Graduate Admission

-All nonnative speakers of English applying to Iowa State University are required to meet the English Proficiency for Admission requirement.
-(See Note 1 above.)
+All nonnative speakers of English (see Note 1 above) applying to Iowa State University are required to meet the English Proficiency for Admission requirement.

 Purpose: Demonstrate minimum English language proficiency for admission